What do apprentices think about their assessors?

 This one came up a lot in our survey too – and for good reason.
 Enthusiasm is infectious, so if you display a genuine passion for your field, your apprentices will too.
 This will encourage your learners to work harder and achieve more – so even if you're having a bad day, try to stay smiling!

-For many young learners, an apprenticeship is their first experience of the working world, so it can be overwhelming.
-They might struggle to juggle assignments, work tasks and social commitments to begin with, so make sure you lend a sympathetic ear and help them manage their workload and stick to deadlines.
+For many young learners, an apprenticeship might be their first experience of the working world.
+They might struggle to juggle assignments, work tasks and social commitments at first, which can feel overwhelming.
+Make sure you lend a sympathetic ear and help them to manage their workload and stick to deadlines.

 4. Keeping a level head

 Being an assessor is challenging, but it’s important to keep your tone fair and positive when giving feedback.
 Be honest, and make sure your comments are specific, constructive and actionable.

 Like you, apprentices are busy, and work hard to complete tasks around their social lives.
 With so much going on, it means a lot when you assess their work quickly and fairly.
 Using an e-portfolio makes assessments so much easier as there are no lengthy notes or paperwork to negotiate, just a collection of evidence that can be assessed online.
 It's simple, quick and convenient!

 To find out more about how OneFile can help you become a better assessor, download our infographic.